 We as a preschool are very, very blessed with the extraordinary support of the Peace Church staff and diaconate.
 We are also blessed with the loyalty, creativity, and love of our Preschool staff.
-Almost all our teachers are returning this year in at least some capacity, allowing us to offer every class without having to combine age groups.
+Almost all our teachers were able (and eager!) to return this year, allowing us to offer every class without having to combine age groups.

 We have always made the health and safety of our staff and students a priority, but this year will require even more effort from us and from you.
 Outlined below are some of the changes and procedures we are implementing this year to help us mitigate exposure to COVID.